 A public apology is not about forgiveness.

 I’m a senior public relations advisor who has advised many brands in peril.
-The key to getting a public apology right is to thoroughly understand the situation.
+The key to getting a public apology is thoroughly understanding the situation.

 Here we go:

-A public apology is by nature an ambiguous statement; it ranges from submissive remorse up to a chevaliers trope of humbly expressing that the outcome was all that one could muster—despite best efforts.
+A public apology is, by nature, an ambiguous statement; it ranges from submissive remorse to a chevalier’s trope of humbly expressing that the outcome was all that one could muster—despite best efforts.

-The audience typically won’t consider anyone’s public apology until they understand why someone did what they did—and how they feel about having done it.
-This ambiguity is why it’s never enough to say, “I apologise”.
+The audience won’t consider anyone’s public apology until they understand why someone did what they did—and how they feel about doing it.
+This ambiguity is why it’s never enough to say, “I apologise.”